 topimg

 Best app deals of the day!
-6 paid iPhone apps for free for a limited time
+10 paid iPhone apps on sale for a limited time

 Everyone likes free apps, but sometimes the best ones are a bit expensive.
 Now and then, developers put paid apps on sale for a limited time, but you have to snatch them up fast.
 Here are the latest and greatest apps on sale in the iOS App Store.

 The post Best app deals of the day!
-6 paid iPhone apps for free for a limited time appeared first on Digital Trends.
+10 paid iPhone apps on sale for a limited time appeared first on Digital Trends.

 credit : midatlanticconsulting